Ultron: Publication history

-The character Ultron initially appeared as an unnamed character in a cameo in The Avengers #54 (July 1968), with a first full appearance in The Avengers #55 (August 1968).
 Ultron was created by writer Roy Thomas and artist John Buscema.
-Thomas, who has acknowledged he finds naming characters difficult, said he liked the -tron suffix and went from there.
+The character first made an unnamed cameo appearance in The Avengers #54 (July 1968), before being fully introduced in The Avengers #55 (August 1968).
+Thomas acknowledged that he found naming characters difficult, and said he liked the -tron suffix and went from there.
 The use of the suffix and the prior appearance of a group of robots named Ultroids led him to the name Ultron.
 Thomas said the idea of the character and his appearance were heavily based on Makino, an obscure robotic villain who appeared in an issue of the Captain Video comic book.
 He liked the robot's malicious-looking smile, showing this to Buscema.

 Jocasta, a robot created by Ultron featured in a number of Ultron storylines, was created by Jim Shooter and George Pérez for The Avengers #162 (August 1977).